-We strive to create a large number of performance opportunities throughout the year and are justifiably proud of our reputation for professional, top quality productions, such as Les Misérables, Evita, West Side Story, School of Rock and Sister Act.
-In November 2020, we hope to be staging FOOTLOOSE.
+We strive to create performance opportunities throughout the year and are justifiably proud of our reputation for professional, top-quality productions, such as Les Misérables, Evita, West Side Story, School of Rock and Sister Act.
+The next big show is currently being planned for November 2021.

-SPOTLIGHT, our popular Performing Arts event, offers Years 7 - 9 an opportunity to showcase their talent and the Associated Sixth Form's Bedlam Theatre Company stages numerous studio productions.
-In addition, there are audition workshops for those pursuing a career in the Performing Arts industry; we have an enviable record of students who have won places with The National Youth Theatre and top Drama schools such as RADA, Royal Central, Royal Welsh, GSA, Italia Conti, LAMDA and many more.
+SPOTLIGHT, our popular Performing Arts event, offers Years 7 - 9 an opportunity to showcase their talent.
+In addition, there are 6th Form audition workshops for those pursuing a career in the Performing Arts industry; we have an enviable record of students who have won places with The National Youth Theatre and top Drama schools such as RADA, Royal Central, Royal Welsh, GSA, Italia Conti, LAMDA and many more.